bugra9/cpp.js/README.md

 cpp.js is a framework for building tiny, blazingly fast binaries for all major desktop, mobile and web platforms.
 Developers can integrate any front-end framework that compiles to HTML, JS and CSS for building their user interface.
 The backend of the application is a cpp-sourced binary with an API that the front-end can interact with.

+## Motivation
+**js:**
+- You can output to all platforms with a single source.
+- Easy ui development
+- Slowly

+**c++:**
+- You can output to all platforms with a single source.
+- Native performance

+**js + c++**
+- You can output to all platforms with a single source.
+- Easy ui development
+- Native performance

+Using javascript and react native, we can create applications for android, ios, web and desktops with a single source.
+But application performance remains low.
+Can we overcome this problem by adding c++ next to javascript and developing the main code with c++ and the ui side with javascript?

 ## Guide
 ### Installation
 - Install and start docker.
 Add user to docker group.